kalleandreasson/L1-raidingCalc/README.md

 Datum: 9/18/2022, Verison: 45dd10f, Note: testing endpoints

-U1: The user should be able to retrieve the cost for all the raiding materials from the endpoint /costAll
+U1: The user should be able to retrieve the cost for all the raiding materials from the endpoint /costAll <br>
 U2: The user should be able to retrieve the cost for one specific raiding material multiplied by their amount input.

-TC1.1: endpoint /costAll should be sending a json respon with the cost for all raiding materials.
+TC1.1: endpoint /costAll should be sending a json respon with the cost for all raiding materials. <br>
-TC1.2: endpoint /cost should be sending a json response with the cost for one of the raiding materials multiplied by the users amount input
+TC2.1: endpoint /cost should be sending a json response with the cost for one of the raiding materials multiplied by the users amount input <br>

 | Test | UC1 | UC2 |
 |------|-----|-----|